 It’s likely “psychopathic” international hit woman Villanelle would also hate that phrase, because the assassin bristles at any attempt to put her in a box.
 But, she does use the guise of feminine acceptability to its most subversive ends.
 During the Sunday night premiere of Killing Eve, created by dark wit extraordinaire Phoebe Waller-Bridge, alone, the contract killer uses that veneer to gain access to a locked-down hospital floor, get within a hair of a creepy Russian politician in the middle of a street, and waltz into the home of a powerful Tuscan man amid wall-to-wall security.
 Then, she quite literally goes in for the kill.

-It is a true thrill to watch Villanelle rebel against what’s expected of her — i.e. not brutally murdering people — and Comer relishes the chance to bring the killer’s willful liberation to the screen.
+It is a true thrill to watch Villanelle rebel against what’s expected of her — i.e. not brutally murdering people — and Comer relishes the chance to bring the killer’s wilful liberation to the screen.
 “She is her own entity, totally,” the actress explained.
 “What I wanted to really capture was her freedom.
 I think [creator-showrunner-executive producer] Phoebe has that in immeasurable amounts.
 That inspired me to play in Villanelle because Phoebe is totally fearless.”

-The undeniable spark of Waller-Bridge, who is the mind behind Amazon cult favorite Fleabag, also happens to be what drew Comer to the project.
+The undeniable spark of Waller-Bridge, who is the mind behind Amazon cult favourite Fleabag, also happens to be what drew Comer to the project.
 “I got sent the script for episode 1 through my agent,” Comer recalled.
 “And before I even read it was like, ‘Yeah.’
 I wanted to work with Phoebe so much.
 She’s the coolest person ever.”

 “I think there’s just an understanding of the female psyche.
 The characters are ... just so delicious.”